-- (vi) the insolvency or default of Entity A is likely to be associated with the insolvency or default of Entity B; - (vii) both Entity A and Entity B rely on the same source for 50% or more of their funding and neither Entity A nor Entity B has another independent source of funding." - 2.5.11 For criteria (i), (ii), (iii), (v) and (vi) above, economic dependence is one-way, i.e. if Entity A depends on Entity B, Entity A has to be included in the LC group of Entity B (but not vice versa).
-The situation is different for criteria (iv) and (vii) above where Entity A and Entity B depend on the same third party as the sole source of funding.
-In that case, Entity A and Entity B have to be included in the LC group of each other. - 2.5.12 In general, except as specified in paragraphs 2.5.4, 2.5.7 and 2.6.1, any counterparty ("Counterparty A"), that is economically dependent on (1) the reference counterparty, (2) an entity that controls the reference counterparty, or (3) an entity that is controlled by the reference counterparty or the entity that controls the reference counterparty, has to be taken into account in the formation of an LC group of the reference counterparty.
-The BELR, however, do not require institution to identify counterparties that are economically dependent on Counterparty A. The overarching principle underlying economic dependence is whether the financial problem of one entity will likely cause financial problem in another counterparty and in general, Als are expected to be at least able to only identify direct economic dependent relationship.
-For example, counterparty A is economically dependent on the reference counterparty X and counterparty B in turn is economically dependent on counterparty A. If Al's ASCE ratio to reference counterparty X exceeds 5%, it should identify counterparty A in the formation of the LC group of reference counterparty X and may choose not to further check whether any entity in turn is indirectly economically dependent on reference counterparty X via counterparty A. Nonetheless, if it comes to the Al's knowledge that counterparty B is indirectly economically dependent on reference counterparty X, as a good practice, the AI is encouraged to include counterparty B in the LC group of reference counterparty X for risk management.
+- (f) the insolvency or default of Entity A is likely to be associated with the insolvency or default of Entity B; - (g) both Entity A and Entity B rely on the same source for 50% or more of their funding and neither Entity A nor Entity B has another independent source of funding." - 2.5.11 For criteria (a), (b), (c), (e) and (f) above, economic dependence is one-way, i.e. if Entity A depends on Entity B, Entity A has to be included in the LC group of Entity B (but not vice versa).
+The situation is different for criteria (d) and (g) above where Entity A and Entity B depend on the same third party as the sole source of funding.
+In that case, Entity A and Entity B have to be included in the LC group of each other. - 2.5.12 In general, except as specified in sections 2.5.4, 2.5.7 and 2.6.1, any counterparty ("Counterparty B"), that is economically dependent on (1) the reference counterparty, (2) an entity that controls the reference counterparty, or (3) an entity that is controlled by the reference counterparty or the entity that controls the reference counterparty, has to be taken into account in the formation of an LC group of the reference counterparty.
+The BELR, however, do not require Als to identify counterparties that are economically dependent on Counterparty B. The overarching principle underlying economic dependence is whether the financial problem of one entity will likely cause financial problem in another counterparty and in general, Als are expected to be at least able to only identify direct economic dependent relationship.
+For example, counterparty Y is economically dependent on the reference counterparty X and counterparty Z in turn is economically dependent on counterparty Y. If an Al's ASCE ratio to reference counterparty X exceeds 5%, it should identify counterparty Y in the formation of the LC group of reference counterparty X and may choose not to further check whether any entity in turn is indirectly economically dependent on reference counterparty X via counterparty Y. Nonetheless, if it comes to the Al's knowledge that counterparty Z is indirectly economically dependent on reference counterparty X, as a good practice, the Al is encouraged to include counterparty Z in the LC group of reference counterparty X for risk management.